AdisonTech/adison-cloud/README.md

 We are just getting started.
 Currently, Wemo Link (light bulbs) and Wemo Insight nodes are supported.
 See [Issues](https://github.com/AdisonTech/adison-cloud/issues) for status on features in progress.

-Tested in Arch Linux and Windows 7 with NodeJS 4.1 and Meteor 1.2.
+Tested on Linux and Windows 7 with NodeJS 4.1 and Meteor 1.2.

 ## License